The Cyber Hymnal™

 Who are you?
 What’s your denomination?
 This is a private Web site, doing our best to advance God’s kingdom, using the gifts He gives us.
 We belong to the same denomination as Jesus: Christian.

 Are you affiliated with cyberhymnal.org or the Facebook group that calls itself Cyber Hymnal?
-We have no association with them, nor did they ask for permission to use our name.
+No, and they did not request permission to use our name.